ManimCommunity/manim/docs/source/contributing.rst

 .. important:: Manim is currently undergoing a major refactor.
 In general, contributions implementing new features will not be accepted in this period.
    Other contributions unrelated to cleaning up the codebase may also take a longer period of time to be reviewed.
-This guide may quickly become out of date; we highly recommend joining our `Discord server <https://www.manim.community/discord/>`_ to discuss any potential contributions and keep up to date with the latest developments.
+This guide may quickly become outdated quickly; we highly recommend joining our `Discord server <https://www.manim.community/discord/>`_ to discuss any potential contributions and keep up to date with the latest developments.